stijnvc/personal-website-rev2/about.md

 <div class="profile-img-container"><p class="img"><img src="/img/profile.jpg" alt="foto of stijn" class="fade fade-in"> <small>Me, stoking a fire in the wilderness of Romania.</small></p></div>

-Stijn is a designer studying Industrial Product Design at the HAN University of Applied Sciences.
-He likes to practice his design approach in many different fields.
+I believe there is not just one right approach in design.
+Each project challenges you to look at the surrounding factors and environment.
+I strive towards simplicity and clarity in my designs.
+Solutions appropriate to situations.
+In finding these solutions I don't limit myself to one discipline within design, I take a multidisciplinary approach.
 The main focus lies on the process and a way of thinking.
 Everything can be designed.

-Currently enrolled in [Co-Design Studio](http://codesignstudio.strikingly.com/), a full-time minor in human centered design, working for real clients with coaching by experienced design professionals.
+In 2014 I started studying Industrial Product Design at HAN University of Applied Sciences.
+I am currently enrolled in [Co-Design Studio](http://codesignstudio.strikingly.com/), a full-time minor in human centered design, working for real clients with coaching by experienced design professionals.